SYN2002/CTS/README.md

 ## Setup

 1. Install MySQL and create a database using the provided SQL script.
-2. Update the `JDBCUtil` class with your MySQL credentials.
+2. Update the `JdbcConnection` class with your MySQL credentials.
 3. Compile and run the `InventoryManagementSystem` class.

 ## Features